 As with most members of the katydid family, males sing to attract females.
 Each species has a distinct song, which makes it possible to identify them by song alone (just as birders can identify unseen birds by their calls).
 Females lay their eggs within plant tissue or sometimes in the soil.

-These katydids are harmless to humans.
-Their songs add to nature's symphony.
+The songs of these and other insects add to nature's symphony.
 This species also provides a fun game for observers, who play "ring-around-the-rosy" with the katydid as it circles around the opposite side of a plant, hiding from view.

 Although they can become an occasional pest in gardens, where they can feed on a wide variety of plants, they are not known to cause significant damage.